MalefactorIX/Damage-Processing-System/Faust/RoE.md

 All equipment from defunct military organizations (Coercion, 2142, etc) are disallowed.
 Any object that reflects damage of any type or retaliates in similar form is disallowed.
 This primarily applies to 'reflectors' or objects with their only method of removal triggering a retaliatory response.
-Any equipment which locks, pushes, or renders any physical vehicle inoperable.
+Any equipment which locks, pushes, or renders any physical vehicle inoperable are disallowed.
 Self-regenerating health systems are disallowed.

 ██████████████████████████████████████████████